eBird reviewer utilities—browser extension

 Enhancements for Quick Review

 - Recall.
 This is the same Recall as described for traditional review.
-Clicking on Recall opens a list of most-recently updated records, even they were removed from your queue.
+Clicking on Recall opens a list of most-recently updated records, even if they were removed from your queue.
 Clicking on Recall a second time closes this list.

 - eBird checklist.
 A link to the eBird checklist for this observation.